Prag8855/aab/content/guides/banking.md

 **[Best banks for expats ➞](/guides/first-bank-account-in-germany)**

-You don't need a German bank.
-You can use a bank from any EU country.
+You don't need a German bank account.
+You can use a bank from any [EU](/glossary/European%20Union) country.
 It makes no difference.

 ### Types of bank accounts